-How to Archive IMAP Emails in Outlook
+How to Archive IMAP Emails in Outlook 2016 and earlier

 If your IMAP mailbox is approaching the disk quota limit for your account or is full, you will need to free up some space by deleting large emails or you can archive old emails by moving them to an offline location on your computer.
 This will free up space without having to delete messages.